TanveerMujtabaKhan/TestingFramework/README.md

 Steps to run using command :

-How to Install &amp; run :
+How to Install & run :

 1- Import the project as Maven project and install the maven dependencies by doing “Maven Install” from the IDE

+or

+using terminal, go inside the product and do "mvn install"

 2- Once installation is complete, there will be zero errors.
 Run testing.xml which has test classes to run by 2 way:
 1- right click on xml and run as TestNG
-2- using command prompt with the command “mvn clean test -DsuiteXmlFile=testing.xml” Even you can run by going to the particular test class and run as TestNG
+2- using command prompt with the command

+“mvn clean test -DsuiteXmlFile=testing.xml”

+Even you can run by going to the particular test class and run as TestNG

 Test class Name :
 1- TC_01successPurchaseFlow
 2- TC_02FailedPurchaseFlow

+Extent Report:

+Once you run testng.xml,

+you will get the html report in project directory ./